cBioPortal/cbioportal/docs/File-Formats.md

 * **Methylation (HM27)**: `_methylation_hm27`.
 * **RPPA**: `_rppa`.
 When only a RPPA profile is selected on the query page, this is the default case list.
 * **Sequenced, CNA and mRNA**: `_3way_complete` When a mutation, CNA and mRNA profile are selected on the query page, this is the default case list.
+* **SV**: `_sv` .
+When a structural variant profile is selected on the query page, this is the default case list.
+Also used in the Study Summary to calculate the proportion of samples with fusions.
 * **All**: `_all`.
 If you are not using *add_global_case_list* attribute in [Study metadata](#cancer-study), you need to add this case list.

 #### Required case lists